MUDE-2025/PA1.1/2_install_conda.md

 ## Task 2.2 Install TU Delft stand-alone installer

 Open the TU Delft stand-alone installer from [this link](TBD) and follow the steps.
-For windows-users: make sure you select 'Add conda to my PATH environment variable'.
+For windows-users: make sure you select 'Add conda to my PATH environment variable' (this will allow you to use conda from any terminal).
 If you don't have that option, continue with step *Task 2.2.additional* after this step.

 A few tips: